jmbyun/jmbyun.github.io/docs/body.md

 ## Education

-- Korea Advanced Institute of Science and Technology, Ph.D., School of Computing, 2015 - Present
+- *Korea Advanced Institute of Science and Technology*
+  Ph.D., School of Computing, 2015 - Present
-- Korea Advanced Institute of Science and Technology, M.S., School of Computing, 2015
+- *Korea Advanced Institute of Science and Technology*
+  M.S., School of Computing, 2015
-- Korea Advanced Institute of Science and Technology, B.S., Computer Science, 2013
+- *Korea Advanced Institute of Science and Technology*
+  B.S., Computer Science, 2013

 ## Publications